tal-hason/rht-summit-2023-sample-application/README.md

-# Red Hat Summit 2023 GitOps Sample Application
+# Red Hat Summit 2023 GitOps Sample Application!

 This repository contains a simple Node.js application that renders a web page containing a randomly chosen meme.